Danon Smash: 2020: five-year-old season

-On his first appearance as a five-year-old, Danon Smash was partnered by Kawada in the Grade 3 Ocean Stakes at Nakayama on 7 March.
+On his first appearance as a five-year-old, Danon Smash was partnered by Yuga Kawada in the Grade 3 Ocean Stakes at Nakayama on 7 March.
 Going off favourite, he recovered from a poor start to race in fourth place behind the outsider Engelchein before taking the lead in the straight and winning by one and a half lengths from Nac Venus, with Tower of London three lengths back in third place.
 Yasuda commented "I was worried for a moment at the break but he picked it up immediately.
 Going in to the straight he looked to still have a lot left and I thought he had a chance if he got a clean run.
 With a furlong left he was still going strong".
 In his second attempt to win the Takamatsunomiya Kinen on 29 April, the horse started third favourite but "never fired" on the yielding ground and came home tenth behind Kurino Gaudi.
 The "winner" was subsequently disqualified for causing interference and the race was awarded to Mozu Superflare.

 Danon Smash was then stepped up in trip for Grade 2 Keio Hai Spring Cup over 1400 metres at Tokyo on 16 May in which he was ridden by the Australian jocken Damian Lane and started the 3.9/1 second favourite behind Tower of London.
 In a change of tactics he led from the start and won by one and a quarter lengths from the Mile Championship winner Stelvio.
-After the race Yasuda said "he moved quickly to the top from the gate and even though he was chased by the eventual runnerup the whole way, he was able to pull away at the end.
+After the race Yasuda said "he moved quickly to the top from the gate and even though he was chased by the eventual runner-up the whole way, he was able to pull away at the end.
 It was a strong race and I don’t think it gets any better."
 He was moved up in distance again for a very strong renewal 1600 metre Yasuda Kinen on 7 June.
 Starting a 73/1 outsider he led for most of the way before tiring in the last 200 metres and coming home eighth behind Gran Alegria.